argraindas/time-manager/documentation/plan.md

 - Create Task
     statuses: new, in progress, done, rejected

 - TODO: only authorized user (that is assigned or is creator) can create tasks

+- user id change to uuid

 - User can be assign to task